Gibbs measures for foliated bundles with negatively curved leaves: Uniqueness results in the case of projective bundles

 Now, proceed by induction on $n$ to prove that for any $t\in[n,n+1]$, such a family of measures exists.
 The heredity is straightforward: once we know the existence for $n$, we construct a family $(\nu^+_{-(n+t),G_{-t}(T_i)})_{i\in I}$ which makes the deal on the complete system of transversals $G_{-t}(T_i)$ for any $t\in[0,1]$.

-Then another adaptation of Lemma 1.4 of \cite{BM} provides the desired family $(\nu_{-(n+t),T})_{T\in T^+}$, thus concluding the proof. \end{demo}
+Then another adaptation of Lemma 1.4 of \cite{BM} provides the desired family $(\nu_{-(n+t),T})_{T\in T^+}$, thus concluding the proof. \end{proof}

 \begin{lemma} The measures $\mu_T$ converge to $\mu_F^-$ as $T$ tends to infinity, where:

 \end{lemma}